REVELATION 4 - 5

 Last, John says that the living creatures never ceased, night and day, to proclaim, Holy, Holy, Holy, Lord God Almighty, which was and is and is to come.
-At the point in time where John arrived, the living creatures will be continuously, spontaneously and loudly proclaiming God’s holiness around the clock.
+At the point in time when John arrived in Heaven, the living creatures were continuously, spontaneously and loudly proclaiming God’s holiness around the clock.
 That is because the judgments that Christ will shortly unleash upon the earth are rooted in his holy nature.
-Jesus is the Holy One of God.
+He is the Holy One of God.

 Whom God set forth as a propitiation by his blood, through faith, to demonstrate his righteousness, because in his forbearance God had passed over the sins that were previously committed, to demonstrate at the present time his righteousness, that he might be just and the justifier of the one who has faith in Jesus.

-Make no mistake about it, it was the holiness of God that sent Jesus to the cross and it was at the cross where God's just demands against sin were satisfied and met.
+Make no mistake about it, it was the holiness of God that sent Jesus to the cross and it was there where God's just demands against sin were met and satisfied.
 Jesus paid it all.
-He experienced and absorbed God's wrath against sin for us all and then, and only then, was Holy God propitiated (satisfied) and able to throw the door open wide for man to come to him.
+He experienced and absorbed God's wrath against sin for us all and then, and only then, was Holy God propitiated (satisfied) and able to throw the door open wide for sinful men and women to come to him.
 Propitiation is a good Bible word that is not often used in our modern vocabulary.
-It simply means that when God's wrath against sin fell on his Son at the cross, God felt and became satisfied.
+It simply means that when God's wrath against sin fell on his Son at the cross, God’s demand for justice was satisfied.
 Christ Jesus alone had the infinite capacity to absorb his Father's wrath against sin on our behalf.
 It should have been poured out on us.
 We were the offenders, but it was poured out on God's substitutionary Lamb instead.
 Christ Jesus bled and died in our place.
 He paid the penalty of death for each and every one of your sins and mine.
 It was a penalty that Holy God demanded.
 As you have it in Romans 6:23a,

 For the wages of sin is death.